 Twenty years ago the magic bullet in energy efficiency tools was the infrared camera.
 It let you see areas of energy loss from the outside of a building, and the exact spot where this needed to be remedied.
 Trouble was, even the cheapest models cost a couple of thousand dollars back then.
 These days you can get very good infrared cameras for much less money, and there are enough of them around that you can probably borrow one if you’d rather not buy.
 Camera’s like these let you see where heat is escaping from your old house so you know the best place to make improvements.

-Old House Insulation Strategy#5: Optimize Your Energy Choices
+Bonus Old House Insulation Strategy: Optimize Your Energy Choices

 The cost of heat energy varies wildly depending on what form you buy it and how it’s used.
-The cost of a million BTUs of electricity used to power a baseboard heater in Ontario, for instance, is many times the cost of the same amount of heat energy in the form of natural gas burned in a high efficiency furnace.
-In regions where natural gas isn’t available, propane is still about 30% cheaper than the same amount of electricity used directly for heating.
+The cost of a million BTUs of electricity used to power a baseboard heater in Ontario, Canada, for instance, is many times the cost of the same amount of heat energy in the form of natural gas burned in a high efficiency furnace.
+In regions where natural gas isn’t available, propane can be cheaper than the same amount of electricity used directly for heating.
 But propane is still twice as expensive as firewood even when you buy it cut, split and ready to burn.

 One of the main things to remember as you choose the energy sources your home will use is the inherent inefficiency of grid electricity for heating.
 We certainly need grid electricity for lots of things, but you should never use it for the bulk of your heating needs.
 Go ahead and use it to warm floors here and there, or use it to operate a heat pump.
 Since the electricity used by a heat pump is employed to harvest heat from the air, the earth or a nearby body of water, energy efficiency shoots right up.
 At current market prices, only natural gas offers a cheaper way to heat than an electric heat pump.
 It’s even cheaper than purchased firewood.

-Energy costs aren’t going to get significantly lower and that’s a big deal if you own one of the many beautiful older homes.
+Energy costs aren’t going to get significantly lower and that’s a big deal if you own one of the many beautiful older homes in the world.
 Understand the options you’ve got for boosting energy efficiency and energy bills won’t be something you fear in the future.